NMFC Codes & Freight Classification

 • Liability

 Based on a combination of these characteristics, a freight shipping class is assigned, ranging from 50 to 500.
-There are 18 separate classes ranging within these values, with lower numbers indicating cargo that is more favorable to ship.
-Freight that is in a higher freight class will also have a higher shipping cost, owing to its difficulty to ship.
+There are 18 separate classes ranging within these values, with lower numbers indicating cargo that is relatively easier to ship.
+Freight that is in a higher freight class, typically is more difficult to ship.

 The weight that each factor has in determining the freight class depends on the type of cargo.
 Below, each factor is analyzed with examples given to show how a shipment may be classified under the NMFC codes.